How to Prune Indoor Plants for Healthy Growth: [5 Steps]

 Lastly, you’ll need some garden waste bags to dispose of the pruned plant material.
 This helps prevent any diseases or pests from spreading in your indoor garden.

-Tools Required For Pruning Indoor Plants
+Tools Required for Pruning Indoor Plants

 According to a study published in Crop Protection, using clean, sterilized pruning tools can significantly reduce the spread of plant diseases.
 So, ensure your tools are as sharp and clean as your pruning skills!